 When the history books are written about them (and, let’s face it, an awful lot of books have already been published on this very subject), we’ll see that Ayrton Senna’s legacy will always overshadow that of his main nemesis, Alain Prost.

 But let’s not lose sight of the fact that Ayrton only rose to such great heights in his near-obsessive quest to best the Frenchman, who was sat firmly atop grand prix racing’s pantheon when the pair became team-mates in 1988.

 Still don’t believe us?
-Here are 9 good reasons why you need to change your opinion on the greatest driver in McLaren’s history.
-Greatest?
-Yes, you heard right…
+Here are 9 good reasons why you need to change your opinion one of the greatest drivers in McLaren’s history.

 1. Mechanical sympathy

 Drove every lap of the 1986 Belgian Grand Prix in a McLaren whose steering column was so bent he had to steer it at France to avoid inadvertently driving there.
 From the back of the field, set fastest lap on the way to 6th place: everyone else would have ended up in the field.